jbistis/SailWatchPro-Public/README.md

 ### Limitations
 - Tactical calculations only apply to boats on the same race leg
-- Time projections assume current VMC will be maintained
+- Time projections assume the current VMC will be maintained
 - Very low VMC conditions (<0.5 knots) may result in unreliable projections
 - Boats with missing TCF values will show "---" for corrected time calculations